EPICS-synApps/support/docs/synApps.md

     - Interpolation EPICS supports breakpoint tables for linear interpolation of a dataset fixed at boot time.
 The synApps `interp` support (in the __calc__module) can run a drive or readback value through an interpolation table built at run time.
     - Glue electronics The __softGlue__ module supports simple digital electronic circuits that can be built at run time.
 4. Running synApps
-    1. Boot parameters See `xxx/iocBoot/ioc*/bootParms` for sample boot parameters.
-    2. Display manager
+    1. Display manager
-        - MEDM See the MEDM Operator's Manual for detailed information on the special needs of this X11/Motif program.
-I'll assume those needs have been met.

-            MEDM uses a search path list to find .adl files, and we'd like for that path list to refer to the synApps module versions actually in use.
-To generate the search path list from an application's configure/RELEASE file, edit the file `xxx/start_epics_xxx` so it sets the environment variables `EPICS_APP` and `EPICS_APP_ADL_DIR`.
-Here's an example:
+        - **caQtDM** (primary) -- caQtDM is the primary display manager for synApps.
+Display files use the `.ui` format and are located in each module's `op/ui/` directory.
+All synApps display files are operationally tested in caQtDM.

+            To start the caQtDM interface, edit and run the `start_caQtDM_xxx` script in your user directory.
+This script sets the environment variables `EPICS_APP` and `EPICS_APP_UI_DIR` and generates the display file search path from the application's `configure/RELEASE` file.
+For example:

             ```
-            setenv EPICS_APP /home/oxygen/MOONEY/epics/synApps/support/xxx
-            setenvEPICS_APP_ADL_DIR ${EPICS_APP}/xxxApp/op/adl
+            export EPICS_APP=/path/to/your/ioc
+            export EPICS_APP_UI_DIR=${EPICS_APP}/xxxApp/op/ui
             ```

+        - **Phoebus** -- Phoebus `.bob` display files are also provided and well-supported.
+To start Phoebus with synApps displays, edit and run the `start_phoebus_xxx` script in your user directory.

+        - **MEDM** (legacy) -- The original MEDM `.adl` display files are still included and can be used with the `start_MEDM_xxx` script, but MEDM is no longer actively developed or the focus of testing.

-            If you plan to run MEDM on a workstation that isn't on the same subnet as the IOC's, you'll need to uncomment and edit the definition of the environment variable `EPICS_CA_ADDR_LIST`.
-In principle, you should be able to name only the broadcast address for the subnet that contains the IOC's, but if this doesn't work, you can put in the IP addresses of all the IOC's you want to connect with, separated by spaces, as follows:
+        If you are running a display manager on a workstation that isn't on the same subnet as the IOCs, you may need to set the environment variable `EPICS_CA_ADDR_LIST` to the IP addresses or broadcast addresses of the subnets containing the IOCs.
+With EPICS base 7.0 and PV Access, many of the old Channel Access array size limitations (`EPICS_CA_MAX_ARRAY_BYTES`) are no longer relevant when using PVA clients.

+    2. autosave/restore

+        The autosave directory (`xxx/iocBoot/ioc*/autosave/`) must be writable by the IOC process so it can write the files `auto_positions.sav` and `auto_settings.sav`.
+On Linux, ensure the IOC user has write permission:

         ```
-            setenv EPICS_CA_ADDR_LIST "164.54.53.126 164.54.53.127"
-            ```

-            If you want to use arrays larger than 16000 bytes (e.g., MCA spectra of more than 4000 channels, or scans of more than 2000 data points), you must set the environment variable `EPICS_CA_MAX_ARRAY_BYTES`, in __both__ the IOC and workstation, to the size of the largest array you plan to send over the network, plus the size of the extra data channel access might be asked to include with the array.
-On a Unix system, for example, you might say

-            ```
-            setenv EPICS_CA_MAX_ARRAY_BYTES 64008
-            ```

-            in the IOC's common.iocsh file, you'd say
-            ```
-            epicsEnvSet("EPICS_CA_MAX_ARRAY_BYTES", 64008)
-            ```

-            This will permit scans of up to 8000 points (8000 doubles \* 8 bytes per double + 8 bytes for channel-access overhead), and mca spectra of up to 16000 channels.
-To bring up the top-level MEDM display for synApps software, cd to xxx and type "start\_MEDM\_xxx" (e.g., start\_MEDM\_1bma).
-This script locates the directories that might have MEDM-display files and includes them in the environment variable EPICS\_DISPLAY\_PATH, cd's to xxxApp/op/adl, and runs MEDM with the default top-level display file.
-        - caQtDM caQtDM display files (\*.ui) in synApps were translated from MEDM-display files (\*.adl) with the adl2ui translator in caQtDM-3-8-10 (available from http://epics.web.psi.ch/software/caqtdm/).
-(Actually, the version used to translate .adl files in xxx and other synApps modules was modified from the pristine version, so that related display menu buttons would look as they do in MEDM.)

-            caQtDM implements a search path list very much as in MEDM, so we can use the same technique to autogenerate that path from an application's configure/RELEASE file.
-Edit the file `xxx/start_caQtDM_xxx` so it sets the environment variables `EPICS_APP` and `EPICS_APP_UI_DIR`.
-Here's an example:

-            ```
-            setenv EPICS_APP /home/oxygen/MOONEY/epics/synApps/support/xxx
-            setenv EPICS_APP_UI_DIR ${EPICS_APP}/xxxApp/op/ui
-            ```

-            Other environment variables used by caQtDM are the same as for MEDM.
-        - CSS-BOY CSS-BOY display files (\*.opi) in synApps were translated from MEDM-display files (\*.adl) using the ADL-to-BOY translator included with CSS-BOY.

-            CSS-BOY can use a search path list for display files, as MEDM does, but the path is defined differently.
-One way to set it is to select the menu "Edit/Preferences", then select "CSS Applications/Display/BOY" and type the path into the "OPI Search Path" box.
-See CSS-BOY documentation for other options.
-    3. autosave/restore You must give a vxWorks IOC write permission to xxx/iocBoot/ioc\*/autosave so it can write the files auto\_positions.sav and auto\_settings.sav there.
-It's also helpful to set the autosave directory's 'group' bit so that files the crate writes will be owned by the owner of the directory instead of by .
-Normally, I do this:
-        ```
         chmod a+w,g+s autosave
         ```

-        If you are using autosaveBuild, you must give a vxWorks IOC write permission to the directory where it builds the autosave files.
-The default IOC builds these files in the autosave directory, so there isn't any need to change further permissions, only if you change common.iocsh to change the build location.
-Also, you must use a version of vxWorks that can append to files via NFS. vxWorks 6.9.4.1 works.

-        To modify the list of PV's that are saved and restored, edit the files xxx/iocBoot/ioc\*/auto\_settings.req and xxx/iocBoot/ioc\*/auto\_positions.req
+        To modify the list of PVs that are saved and restored, edit `xxx/iocBoot/ioc*/auto_settings.req` and `xxx/iocBoot/ioc*/auto_positions.req`.
+Alternatively, you can use [autosaveBuild](https://epics-modules.github.io/autosave/) to have these files constructed automatically during the boot process.

-        The autosave software is started by the lines "`create_monitor_set(...`" in xxx/iocBoot/ioc\*/st.cmd.
-The restore happens during iocInit as a result of function calls inserted into initHooks.o, which is included in the library provided by the __autosave__ module, and linked into the executable loaded by xxx/iocBoot/ioc\*/st.cmd.
+        The autosave software is started by the `create_monitor_set(...)` calls in `xxx/iocBoot/ioc*/st.cmd`.
+Restore happens during `iocInit` via initHooks in the __autosave__ module.

+    3. saveData

-        6\. saveData saveData is a CA client that monitors sscan records and saves scan data to disk.
-On vxWorks, this is an NFS-mounted disk; on other operating systems, it's whatever file system the system provides for the standard C library.
-The saveData software is configured with the file xxx/iocBoot/ioc\*/saveData.req, which needs no special attention unless you want to modify the list of EPICS PV's whose values are to be saved with every data file.
-To do this, look for the string "\[extraPV\]" in the file, and edit the list of PV's immediately following that string.
-If an entry in this list contains only the PV name, saveData will describe the PV, in the data file, using the .DESC field of the record that contains that PV.
-If a string follows the PV name, saveData will use the string instead.
+        saveData is a Channel Access client that monitors sscan records and saves scan data to disk.
+It is configured with the file `xxx/iocBoot/ioc*/saveData.req`, which specifies which sscan records to monitor and which PV values to include in all data files.
+Look for the `[extraPV]` section in `saveData.req` to customize the list of PVs saved with every data file.

 How to extend synApps